 In fulfilling this purpose, NJASCU advises the executive and legislative branches of state government, and others on higher education policy.
 The Association achieves its mission by:

-Articulating how the state colleges/universities serve the public good through educational, social, and economic development;
+Articulating how the state colleges/universities serve the public good through educational, social, and economic and workforce development;

 Providing research and information services to advance the policy and resource needs of the state colleges/universities;